barberd/coco9511pak/Basic Patch/README.md

  * Stock CoCo3: 66.08 seconds
  * CoCo3 with "Poke 65497,0" double speed poke: 32.86 seconds
  * CoCo3 with Am9511-4 and Basic Patches: 5.95 seconds
- * CoCo3 with Am9511-4, Basic Patches, and Double Speek Poke: 3.5 seconds
+ * CoCo3 with Am9511-4, Basic Patches, and Double Speed Poke: 3.5 seconds

 As such, one can expect a 10x performance increase in floating point operatings using this Basic patch.